Nathan-Hoover/Yahoo-Finance-API/README.md

 # Yahoo-Finance-API
 An easy to use API for stock data from Yahoo Finance

-//Returns amended trading ammount after closing
+//Returns amended trading amount after closing
 String getAdjClose(String symbol, Calendar targetDate)

 //Returns the stock value at close